 Your readers aren’t looking for a recipe; they want to understand your process.
 They want to learn about what you do and about how you think.
 They want to get to know you, and some of them will go on to want to work with you.

-If you need help embracing your expertise, join me in my next Think Like an Author workshop.
-You can learn more here:
+If you need help embracing your expertise, check out my Think Like an Author workbook.
+You can preorder your copy here: